 Urinary System Practice Exam

-1. The renal medulla is composed of tissue called ______.
+1. The renal medulla is composed primarily of which structures?

 1. Renal pyramids